maarten-pennings/Lego-Mindstorms/ms4/faq.md

    all these files are already stored on the hub (part of the standard firmware) and are part of the IDE on the laptop.

-   Using such file does not take up any space, not when storing your lms file on your laptop's harddisk (it is already part of the IDE), nor when uploading your project to the hub (it is already part of the firmware).
+   Using such file does not take up any space, not when storing your lms file on your laptop's hard-disk (it is already part of the IDE), nor when uploading your project to the hub (it is already part of the firmware).

  - **Library**  ("Sounds library for on-laptop")